HoomanDevp/omnia/README.md

-# Oraxa Java Multi-Module Project
+# Omnia Java Multi-Module Project

 This repository contains a multi-module Java project built with Maven.
 It includes several core modules and integrations for messaging, database, caching, logging, and more.